 Even before you’re ready.

 When you don’t move forward out of fear, kind of sitting back and hoping for confidence to strike…waiting for one day when you’ll know enough (this will happen, right?)…you don’t show up!

 Then you don’t get to face the fear and decrease it.

 You end up hiding yourself and playing small.
 You do what’s safe rather than what will get you the best outcomes.

 That doesn’t help anyone.

 Especially not you.

-The best way to get through self doubt and fear is to face it, to put yourself out there, to fail and to figure it out.
+The best way to get through self doubt and fear is to face it, put yourself out there, fail and figure it out.